BobaBoard/boba-docs/docs/users/intro.md

 BobaBoard's philosophy is to leave, within reasonable limits, ample freedom to each Realm in terms of organization and management.
 Realms may differ from each other in rules, culture, goals, and user-acceptance criteria; they may have different approaches to tagging, content moderation, and organization, or they may host Realm-only events or contests.

 The structure of BobaBoard Realms calls back to various aspects of other platforms.
-Going down memory lane, each Realm can be thought of as its own **forum**, with Boards in place of *subforums*; as a more modern comparison, Discord hosts a multitude of independent communities (servers) which closely parallel Realms; if you've been in fandom a long time, the communities structures might also remind you of Livejournal, Dreamwidth, or other such clones (but without personal blogs).
+Going down memory lane, each Realm can be thought of as its own **forum**, with Boards in place of *subforums*; as a more modern comparison, Discord hosts a multitude of independent communities (servers) which closely parallel Realms; if you've been in fandom a long time, the communities structures might also remind you of LiveJournal, Dreamwidth, or other such clones (but without personal blogs).
 Despite these similarities, however, BobaBoard also features many features more closely associated with modern social networks.

 There are currently two Realms making up BobaBoard:
 - V0: The Alpha